sky5454/flash-no-wipe/README-en.md

 # Flash-no-wipe (currently in the Beta phase)
 - "flash rom but not wipe"
+- All test in the TWRP and Linux
 - You are very welcome to submit each ROM app package name, which is very conducive to the next content of the precise adaptation
 - AEX-p-data-system Directory shows: AEX Android P Data/system Package Management Profile Example Description